ashvardanian/cpp-cuda-python-starter-kit/README.md

 ![CUDA Python Starter Kit Thumbnail](https://github.com/ashvardanian/ashvardanian/blob/master/repositories/cuda-python-starter-kit.jpg?raw=true)

-One of the most common workflows in high-performance computing is to prototype algorithms in Python and then port them to C++ and CUDA.
+One of the most common workflows in high-performance computing is to 1️⃣ prototype algorithms in Python and then 2️⃣ port them to C++ and CUDA.
-It's a simple way to prototype and test ideas quickly, but configuring the build tools for such heterogenous code + heterogeneous hardware projects is a pain, often amplified by the ugly syntax of CMake.
+It's a simple way to prototype and test ideas quickly, but configuring the build tools for such heterogenous code + heterogeneous hardware projects is a pain, often amplified by the error-prone syntax of CMake.
 This project provides a pre-configured environment for such workflows...:

 1. using only `setup.py` and `requirements-{cpu,gpu}.txt` to manage the build process,